alexandra-simeonova/drafts/getting-started.md

 ## What is Luigi?

 Luigi is an open source JavaScript framework for micro frontends.
 It enables you to:
-* create a unified user interface or web application using **Luigi Core**.
+* create a user interface or web application using **Luigi Core**.
 * create micro frontends and connect them to the Luigi Core app using **Luigi Client**.

 ## What are micro frontends?

-Micro frontends are small frontend web applications that are implemented on one unified user interface.
+Micro frontends are small frontend web applications that are implemented on one global user interface.
 Some of their main benefits are:

-* **breaking up big, monolithic UIs**: decompose your frontend into smaller chucks and make it more manageable, all while maintaining a unified user experience.
+* **breaking up big, monolithic UIs**: decompose your frontend into smaller chucks and make it more manageable, all while maintaining a consistent user experience.
 * **giving individual teams autonomy**: every team in your project can develop their own end-to-end application which exists on the same core app.
 This gives teams full autonomy over release dates and updates, while also reducing code dependencies.
 * **making your website fast and resilient**: even if a micro frontend underperforms, the main user interface is not affected.
 * **extensibility**: integrate external micro frontends to utilize functions from a 3rd party.